Lothar von Richthofen

 Lothar Siegfried Freiherr von Richthofen (27 September 1894 – 4 July 1922) was a German First World War fighter ace credited with 40 victories.
-He was a younger brother of top-scoring ace Manfred von Richthofen (the Red Baron) and a distant cousin of Luftwaffe Field Marshal Wolfram von Richthofen.
+He was a younger brother of top-scoring ace Manfred von Richthofen (the Red Baron) and a distant cousin of Luftwaffe Field Marshal Wolfram von Richthofen, who also became a flying ace.

-Following the war, he worked for a while on a farm before taking an industrial position.
+Following the war, Lothar worked for a while on a farm before taking an industrial position.
 He married in June 1919 and had two children.
-Yearning for aviation he accepted a position as a pilot, conveying passengers and postal mail between Berlin and Hamburg.
+Yearning for aviation, he accepted a position as a pilot, conveying passengers and postal mail between Berlin and Hamburg.

 He died aged 27 on 4 July 1922 in a flying accident at Fuhlsbüttel.

 Early career

 Richthofen was born on 27 September 1894.
 He and his brothers, Manfred and Bolko, hunted wild boar, elk, birds, and deer.

 Like his brother Manfred, Lothar began the war as a cavalry officer with the 4th Dragoon Regiment.
 He had remained in the public Gymnasium (high school), he was enrolled in compulsory military training at the Kriegsschule in Danzig (Gdańsk, Poland) when war began.
 On his own initiative Lothar returned to his unit.
 Lothar was nearly cut down by sniper fire while on patrol.
 In mid-October 1914, while stationed at Attigny, he was awarded the Iron Cross 2nd Class for valour.
 It was the only decoration that Lothar received during his cavalry service.
 The following month, his regiment was transferred to the Eastern Front.